rdbwebster/vcadevops/provision/README.md

 Then go back into Manage Jenkins / Configure Jenkins and check
       - UNCHECK Allow users to sign up

-Login using browser with jenkins / devops123
+Login using browser with jenkins / YourPswd

 Then check matrix based security
 Add a jenkins or admin user